Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 <ul class="list-none homestuck-list">
     <li>Total of 49 Cards</li>
     <li>Exactly 1 Planet Card</li>
-    <li>No more than 2 copies of any card with the exact same Name</li>
+    <li>No more than 2 copies of any card with the exact same <em>Name</em></li>
-    <li>The total amount of Star Value for the deck does not exceed 150</li>
+    <li>The total amount of <em>Star Value</em> for the deck does not exceed 200</li>
 </ul>

 A Card's *Name* is both the all-caps *TITLE* and all-lowercase *subtitle*.
 There is no limit on how many cards can share a TITLE, as long as there is no more than 2 cards with the exact same name.

 The Star Value of a card is noted on the bottom right of the card, as a picture of 1-5 stars.
 In the game itself, Star Value is irrelevant- **Star Value is only a metric for Deck-Building**.
-When you add the total amount of stars for a deck together- *including the Planet Card and any repeated cards* - the value can not exceed 150.
+When you add the total amount of stars for a deck together- *including the Planet Card and any repeated cards* - the value can not exceed 200.

 ### Moon Cards
 The second set, Paradox Space Road Trip, introduced a new type of card- *Moons*.